A multispecies birth-death-immigration process and its diffusion approximation: Abstract

 \section{Abstract}

-Consider a continuous-time random walk on a lattice formed by the integers of $d$ semiaxes joined at the origin, i.e.\ a star graph.
-The motion on each ray behaves as a one-dimensional linear birth-death process with immigration.
-When the walk reaches the origin, then it may jumps toward any semiaxis.
-We investigate transient and asymptotic behaviours of the resulting stochastic process, as well as its diffusion approximation.
+We consider an extended birth-death-immigration process defined on a lattice formed by the integers of $d$ semiaxes joined at the origin.
+When the process reaches the origin, then it may jumps toward any semiaxis with the same rate.
+The dynamics on each ray evolves according to a one-dimensional linear birth-death process with immigration.
+We investigate the transient and asymptotic behavior of the process via its probability generating function.
+The stationary distribution, when existing, is a zero-modified negative binomial distribution.
+We also study a diffusive approximation of the process, which involves a diffusion process with linear drift and infinitesimal variance on each ray.
+It possesses a gamma-type transient density admitting a stationary limit.

-As a byproduct, we obtain a closed form of the number of permutations with a fixed number of components, and a new series form of the polylogarithm function involving the Gauss hypergeometric function.
+As a byproduct of our study, we obtain a closed form of the number of permutations with a fixed number of components, and a new series form of the polylogarithm function expressed in terms of the Gauss hypergeometric function.